defuse/defuse.github.io/content/posts/zcash-51-percent-attack.md

 depth.
 For example, suppose a transaction has been mined into a block, and 10 more blocks have been mined after that one.
-For an attacker to roll back the transaction, they would have to out-compete all of the other miners, producing an alternative chain, which doesn't include transaction they want to roll back, and that has more total work applied to it than was required to produce the 10 blocks on the original chain.
+For an attacker to roll back the transaction, they would have to out-compete all of the other miners, producing an alternative chain, which doesn't include the transaction they want to roll back, and that has more total work applied to it than was required to produce the 10 blocks on the original chain.
 So, as long as no one controls a majority of the network's hashrate, transactions cannot be rolled back.